RedisTimeSeries/RedisTimeSeries/docs/commands/ts.alter.md

 <details open><summary><code>LABELS [{label value}...]</code></summary>

 is set of label-value pairs that represent metadata labels of the time series and serves as a secondary index.
-A value may not contain parentheses nor comma.
+A value may contain neither parentheses nor comma.

 If `LABELS` is specified, the given label list is applied.
 Labels that are not present in the given list are removed implicitly.
 Specifying `LABELS` with no label-value pairs removes all existing labels.
 See `LABELS` in `TS.CREATE`.
 </details>